 - Specialisation in post-weight loss and complex cases

-- Compassionate, personalised approach
+- Structured, patient-focused approach

-- Comprehensive aftercare and long-term support
+- Comprehensive post-operative care and long-term follow-up